-Do You Need a Virtual Assistant for Your Phone?
+Do You Need a Virtual Receptionist for Your Phone?

 The idea of a virtual assistant has been an attractive option for several years to help entrepreneurs and small businesses achieve more in less time and at a lower cost.
 But the increased efficiency through virtual assistants is gaining traction among medium and larger businesses as well.